bike-maron/BIOC3301_project/README.md

 This repository contains scripts (PBS and Python) and part of the data analysis for the UCL BIOC3301 project.

 ## pbs_scripts
 Scripts that were submitted to the Cirrus HPC via the portable batch system.
-Contain the basic QIIME pipeline (OTU assigning, filtering, and demultiplexing) as well as scripts used for further analysis (e.g. beta-diversity or construction of OTU table for specific taxonomy level).
+Contains the basic QIIME pipeline (OTU assigning, filtering, and demultiplexing) as well as scripts used for further analysis (e.g. beta-diversity or construction of OTU table for specific taxonomy level).
 This foler does not contain scripts used on a local machine, however, the full list of available scripts can be found at [http://qiime.org/scripts/index.html](http://qiime.org/scripts/index.html).

 ## metadata
 This foler stores tsv files that contain external data both for our project and the [Earth Microbiome Project](http://www.earthmicrobiome.org/data-and-code/) (EMP).
-Note that the EMP dataset was filtered to contain only soil samples (i.e. the marine sediments, etc. were excluded).
+They include physicochemical properties of the soil, location, temperature, etc. Note that the EMP dataset was filtered to contain only soil samples (i.e. the marine sediments, etc. were excluded).

 ## jupyter_scripts
-Ipynb scripts for statistical analysis and manipulation of our and EMP data.
+ipynb scripts for  analysis and manipulation of our and EMP data.

 ## beta_div
 This folder contains data required to construct the phylogenetic tree (representative sequences were picked and aligned) and